YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 -ROLLBACK -BACKWARD exits with an error message if a database does not have both journaling and replication either enabled or disabled.

 .. note::
    If ROLLBACK (either -NOONLINE or -ONLINE) terminates abnormally (say because of a kill -9), it leaves the database in a potentially inconsistent state indicated by the FILE corrupt field in the database file header.
 When a ROLLBACK terminates leaving this field set, all other processes receive DBFLCORRP errors any time they attempt to interact with the database.
-You can clear this condition as following in descending order of risk: Rerun ROLLBACK to completion, MUPIP SET -FILE -PARTIAL_RECOV_BYPASS, DSE CHANGE -FILEHEADER -CORRUPT=FALSE -NOCRIT.
-However, the MUPIP and DSE actions do not ensure that the database has consistent state; check for database integrity with MUPIP INTEG.
+You can clear this condition in descending order of risk: Rerun ROLLBACK to completion, MUPIP SET -FILE -PARTIAL_RECOV_BYPASS, DSE CHANGE -FILEHEADER -CORRUPT=FALSE -NOCRIT.
+However, the MUPIP and DSE actions do not ensure that the database has a consistent state; check for database integrity with MUPIP INTEG.

 -NOO[NLINE]